OfficeDev/Microsoft-Teams-Samples/samples/bot-suggested-actions/nodejs/Readme.md

 ---
 page_type: sample
-description: Demonstrating feature where user can send suggested actions using bot.
+description: Demonstrating the feature where user can send suggested actions using bot.
 products:
 - office-teams
 - office